brennanfee/sprout-blankrepo/README.md

 [Sprout](https://github.com/carrot/sprout) template to create an empty starter project.

-## Files
+## Overview

-This repo creates a minimal repository that is a _very_ basic starting project.
-The following files are
+This template creates a minimal repository that is a _very_ basic starting project.
+The following files are created:
-created:

 *   .editorconfig
 *   .gitattributes